jajja/jorm/README.md

 This should be where you've caught the glimpse of a tip of an iceberg, and should ask yourself.
 What else is there?

-### Mapping joined records

-If you prefer a flatter Java flavour, it is possible to map records to joined tables, or in fact entirely generic queries.
-This is done the the `@Jorm` attribute `sql`

-    @Jorm(database="moria", sql="SELECT g.id AS goblin_id g.name AS goblin, t.id AS tribe_id, t.name AS tribe FROM goblins g JOIN tribes t ON g.tribe_id = t.id")
-    public class TribeGoblin extends Record {
-        public Goblin getGoblin() {
-            return get("goblin_id", Goblin.class);
-        }
-        public Tribe getTribe() {
-            return get("tribe_id", Tribe.class);
-        }
-        public String getGoblinName() {
-            return get("goblin", String.class);
-        }
-        public String getTribeName() {
-            return get("tribe", String.class);
-        }
-        public static TribeGoblin findByName(String goblin, String tribe) throws SQLException {
-            return find(TribeGoblin.class, new Column("goblin", goblin), new Column("tribe", tribe));
-        }
-    }
+### Immutable fields

-Records mapped by SQL are immutable by default and cannot be updated without wrapping custom queries.
-Sometimes a field in a record mapped from a table needs to be immutable, such as `left_at` described in the following SQL create statement.
+Sometimes a field in a record mapped from a table could just as well be immutable, such as `left_at` described in the following SQL create statement.
+Goblin litter is left at exactly one time, never picked up and never left again.

     CREATE TABLE litters (
         id          serial    NOT NULL,